Special offers and fares on flights to Montreal from Australia.

 - Your best bet for a one-stop flight from Australia to Montreal is to fly from Sydney or Brisbane via Vancouver (YVR) with Air Canada, via Los Angeles (LAX) with Qantas or via Beijing (PEK) with Air China.
 If you’re not one for spending long hours at a time on a plane, there are plenty of two-stop flights which don’t add much to the total journey time and are usually cheaper.

 - Transiting in Canada or in the United States means you’ll have to clear customs, collect your baggage and check in again for your flight to Montreal.
-You’ll also need a valid visa or visa waiver if changing in the United States.
+You’ll also need an ESTA visa if transiting in the United States.
 Staying the night in your transit city could definitely make sense.

 - Another option for travellers with enough time is to take a direct flight to Vancouver from Sydney or Brisbane.
 From there, Canada’s world-class rail network can take you on the scenic route to Montreal or elsewhere.